- Library Overview

 201 West Monument Street, Baltimore, Maryland 21201

-Processed by Kelli Kanvin in 2005 and updated by James Risk, June-September, 2010
+Processed by Kelli Kanvin in 2005 and updated by James Risk, June-September, 2010 and Lara Westwood, September, 2013

 The Civil War is often viewed as America’s bloodiest war.
 It lasted from 1861-1865 and tore the Union apart, frequently pitting brother against brother.
 The stirring, and sometimes graphic, images of the Civil War were captured, however by some of the leading photographers of the time, including the famous Mathew B. Brady.